 POP3 is simpler, and moves email messages to the mail client’s computer, typically the user’s local computer, by default.

-Examples of software that provide IMAP and/or POP3 server functionality: Courier, Dovecot, Zimbra.
+Examples of software that provides IMAP and/or POP3 server functionality include Courier, Dovecot, and Zimbra.

 Spam filters can also be applied to outgoing mail.
 This can be useful if a user’s mail account is compromised, to reduce the amount of spam that can be sent using your mail server.

 SpamAssassin is a popular open source spam filter.

 Antivirus is used to detect viruses, trojans, malware, and other threats in incoming and outgoing mail.
 ClamAV is a popular open source antivirus engine.

 Many users expect their email service to provide webmail access.
 Webmail, in the context of running a mail server, is a mail client that can be accessed by users via a web browser.
 Gmail is probably the best-known example of this.
 The webmail component, which requires a web server such as Nginx or Apache, can run on the mail server itself.